Heat Transfer Coefficient Units

-Heat transfer coefficient is how easy the heat passes from one material to another, between solid and fluid or gas, air.
+The heat transfer coefficient is how easy the heat passes from one material to another, between solid, fluid, gas or air.

-For example, the heat transfer coefficient for water is between 500 to 10,000 watts (meter square kelvin), air is 10 to 100 watts meter square kelvin.
+For example, the heat transfer coefficient for water is between 500 to 10,000 watts (meter square kelvin) and air is 10 to 100 watts meter square kelvin.